This section uses JavaScript to display math formulas. If you keep it disabled, you will most likely only see garbage where formulas should be.

 Most of the time, the cross join is not the desired method, as it joins unrelated data together.

-The natural join is a very useful statement: It joins two tables together by matching attribute names.
+natural join is a very useful statement: It joins two tables together by matching attribute names.
 This way you can acquire data from many tables in one single result table.
 For example, show all supplier names and the pId's they have in stock:

 select name, pId from Supplier natural join SP;